-Another plus is no gym or equipment is required, so you can do this anytime, anywhere.
+On top of that, another plus is no gym or equipment is required, so you can do this anytime, anywhere.
 Also, you can easily add a lot of variety to your workouts – you don’t always have to run/sprint.
 Try this same principle with some of your other favorites, like:

 - Stair climbers

-Strength training builds up your muscles by increasing their ability to resist force via free weights and other devices or by using body resistance.
+Strength training builds up your muscles by increasing their ability to resist force (via free weights and other devices or by using body resistance).

 Some common examples include: